AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/DuplicateOrthologWorkbook.md

 comboDictionary = dict()

-#Read in file with the scaffold name and its length
+#Read in file with the scaffold name and its length; input file is the index of the genome from samtools
-with open("imitator.1.3.6lengthperscaff.csv", "r") as duplicatedGenes:
+with open("imitator.1.3.6.fa.fai", "r") as duplicatedGenes:
     for duplicatedLine in duplicatedGenes:
         duplicatedLine_stripped = duplicatedLine.strip()
         duplicate = duplicatedLine_stripped.split(",")